mithril-security/blind_chat/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

+You can check out our progress in more detail on our [official roadmap](https://github.com/orgs/mithril-security/projects/2/views/4).
+We highlight feature on which we would love help from contributors in our [help wanted section](https://github.com/orgs/mithril-security/projects/2/views/3).

+Roadmap quick summary:

 - [x] Revamping of Hugging Face Chat UI to make it entirely client-side (removal of telemetry, data sharing, server-side history of conversations, server-side inference, etc.)
 - [x] Integration of privacy-by-design inference with local model